It's possible to boost the value of your loyalty points by up to eight times without spending a penny.

 Boots Advantage Card Boosting Discussion

 For all schemes, the key to maximising value is to choose the best value redemptions.
-The LoyaltyChecker tool can help you do this for over 40 different schemes.
+The LoyaltyChecker tool can help you do this for different schemes.

 Pick the redemptions you're interested in.